Sub Ohm Vaping in 2018

-Suffice to say with a huge vapour intake you don’t require as high strength nicotine as you would with less vapour intake.
-Hence box mod and sub ohm vaping devices deliver your nicotine hit using say 3 mg strength whilst smaller vape pen e cigs deliver a similar hit using a higher nicotine strength.
-A good UK vaporizer brand lies somewhere between the two.
+Suffice to say with a huge vapour intake you don’t require the high-strength nicotine as you would with less vapour intake.
+Hence box mod and sub ohm vaping devices deliver your nicotine hit using say 3 mg strength whilst smaller vape pen e-cigs deliver a similar hit using a higher nicotine strength.
+A good UK vaporiser brand lies somewhere between the two.

-So when smoking we are used to a certain level of nicotine to satisfy our craving (approx 0.1 mg absorbed) and to deliver a similar feeling we need around say a 3 mg e liquid strength with large sub ohm vape devices and around 18 mg strength e liquid with smaller vape pen devices. (as with cigarettes we don’t absorb all the nicotine available).
+When smoking we are used to a certain level of nicotine to satisfy our craving (approx 0.1 mg absorbed) and to deliver a similar feeling we need around say a 3 mg e-liquid strength with large sub ohm vape devices and around 18 mg strength e-liquid with smaller vape pen devices (as with cigarettes we don’t absorb all the nicotine available).

 * Sub ohm vaping uses an atomizer where the coil that heats up the e liquid to a vapour so that you can vape it, has a resistance value that is below [ “sub”] one ohm. ie sub ohm vaping.
 This can produce huge plumes of vapour.